myko98/findMyWorkout/README.md

 ## Technologies Used

-React, Javascript, HTML, CSS, Material UI.
+React, Javascript, HTML, CSS, Material UI

+APIs used: ExerciseDB, YoutubeSearchAPI.

-From this project I also utilized react packages such as react-horizontal-scrolling-menu, react-loader-spinner, react-router-dom
+From this project I also utilized react packages such as react-horizontal-scrolling-menu, react-loader-spinner, react-router-dom.